bassdman/pluginize/README.md

 ```

 ### Clone Key
-If you want to have a copy of a key (to modify the 2nd one just a little bit), you can use the key "clone"
+Sometimes it is good to have a copy of a key (to modify the 2nd one just a little bit) - therefore you can use the key "clone".
 ```javascript
     const myLibrary = pluginize({
         clone: {